 Most award recipients work in departments of their field of study.
 Graduate assistantships, however, are also available in other offices, such as the library, the Bernard B. Rinella Jr. Learning Center, university advancement, and intercollegiate athletics.
 Information is available from Academic Personnel Services, 513-529-6724, and the Graduate School, 513-529-3734.

 Graduate assistantships are for holders of a baccalaureate degree seeking an advanced degree.
 The stipend associated with this award is for a maximum of half-time duties in two regular semesters.
-Graduate assistants with half-time duties for two semesters are granted remission of 93% of the graduate comprehensive fee for the period of appointment and for the summer session immediately preceding or following the year of appointment.
+In addition to the stipend, graduate assistants receive up to 100% waiver of the instructional fee and 50% of the basic general fee for two semesters as determined by the department of appointment for the period of appointment and for the summer session immediately preceding or following the year of appointment.
 A tuition waiver and stipend for a graduate assistantship can vary with the work expectations proportionally.
 For instance, a student might receive half of a tuition waiver and half of a full stipend, and would be expected to work half the hours.
-See the Graduate Student Handbook for additional information on stipends and waivers.
+See the Miami University Policy Library for additional information on stipends and waivers.

 Students will also be required to pay reduced technology, facilities and metro fees.
 Fee increases will be determined at the June meeting of the Board of Trustees.
 For additional information regarding fees, charges, and regulations regarding refunds see MiamiOH.edu/OneStop.
 Graduate assistants have two options for payment of fees: pay in full at the start of each semester, or use the payroll deduction program.
 Some programs have additional fees.

 Graduate assistants must carry between 9 to 18 hours of graduate courses each semester.
 Full assistantship duties normally occupy 18 to 20 hours per week.